-The face-to-face Bachelor of Science degree in Special Education at Appalachian
+The classroom-based Bachelor of Science degree in Special Education at Appalachian

-If you want a career working with children of all academic abilities, the Bachelor of Science in Special Education available through Online Education at Appalachian is ideal for you.
+If you want a career working with children of all academic abilities, the Bachelor of Science in Special Education available through App State Online is ideal for you.

 This program leads to teacher licensure in grades K-12.
 It offers a newly enhanced program in special education with licensure in General Curriculum or in Adapted Curriculum.

-Through this Online Education program, you'll learn the skills essential to working with exceptional students.
+Through this App State Online program, you'll learn the skills essential to working with exceptional students.
 In addition, this program gives you the knowledge, leadership skills and experience to make a difference in the classroom.

 - Special education teacher